-The purpose of the trainings is to maintain and develop the professional skills and competences of the personnel of the courts and the judicial administration.
-The aim is not only on the individual’s development, but also to adopt better working methods and processes, and improve the quality of the work on the courts.
+The purpose of the training program is to maintain and develop professional skills and competences, promote best practices, find better working methods and processes and improve the quality of the work and well-being at work.

 The Prosecution districts gather the training needs from their districts and in the Office of the Prosecutor general State Prosecutors will analyse these needs and plan the one-year training programme together with the Training team.

 Individual courses are planned and designed by different planning groups, which are composed by State Prosecutors and Specialized Prosecutors and training experts.
 Planning groups define and decide more precisely the target of the course: it’s topics, methods and content

 Annually the Training team offers around 90 course days for basic and advanced training, which translates into about 1.800 participant days.